meritechsolutions/azenqos_qgis_plugin/README.md

 - Click on near top-right of this github page: 'Code' button > 'Download ZIP' - save it to your computer, extract the zip to a folder.
 - In the extracted folder, double-click on <pre>install_azenqos_plugin.bat</pre> - it must show 'SUCCESS', otherwise fix as per error message shown.
 - If first time, in QGIS, go to 'Plugins' > 'Manage and install plugins' > 'Installed' and enable the 'Azenqos' plugin
-- Press on the AZENQOS icon button in toolbar (or in 'Plugins') to choose a .azm log file to analyze.
+- Press on the AZENQOS icon button in toolbar (or in 'Plugins') - the analyzer window will launch.
+- In the analyzer window, go to File > Open log file... to choose a .azm log file to analyze.
+- After a log has been opened.
+Go to Presentation to open each required analyzer window - like Signalling > Layer-3 Messages.

-- Repeat the same when you want to upgrade the plugin
+- Repeat the same steps above when you want to upgrade the plugin to a new version (version is shown at top-right of analyzer window).

 Installation instructions for Ubuntu GNU/Linux